flatironinstitute/nemos/docs/developers_notes/03-base_regressor.md

 - `solver_kwargs`: Extra keyword arguments to be passed at solver initialization.
 - `solver_init_state`, `solver_update`, `solver_run`: Read-only property with a partially evaluated `solver.init_state`, `solver.update` and, `solver.run` methods.
 The partial evaluation guarantees for a consistent API for all solver.

+!!! note "Sovlers"
+    Solvers are typically optimizers from the `jaxopt` package, but in principle they could be custom optimization routines as long as they respect the `jaxopt` api (i.e., have a `run`, `init_state`, and `update` method with the appropriate input/output types).
+    We choose to rely on `jaxopt` because it provides a comprehensive set of robust, GPU accelerated, batchable and differentiable optimizers in JAX, that are highly customizable.
+In the future we will provide a number of custom solvers optimized for convex stochastic optimization.

 ## Contributor Guidelines

 ### Implementing Model Subclasses